seed-run/homepage/about.md

   <div class="team">
     <h3>The Team</h3>
     <p>Seed is created by <a href="http://anoma.ly">Anomaly Innovations</a>.
 We've been on AWS for nearly a decade.
 We have built web apps, iPhone and Android apps, in a variety of different environments and languages.
-We use our knowledge and experience with the AWS to ensure that you team won't have to worry about the deployment of your serverless applications.</p>
+We use our knowledge and experience with the AWS to ensure that your team would not have to worry about the deployment of your serverless applications.</p>
   </div>

   <hr />